eclipse-openj9/openj9-docs/docs/shrc_diag_util.md

 -Xshareclasses:printAllStats,name=<cache_name>
 ```

 Displays the contents of the cache in chronological order.
 You can use this output to see the history of updates that were made to the cache.
+For layered caches, some information is shown for the top layer cache only, and some is shown for all layers combined.
+To see information for the top layer cache only, use [`printTopLayerStats=all`](#printtoplayerstats).

 Each entry in the output starts with a VM ID, so you can see which VM wrote the associated data.
 Here are example entries for various types of cache data, with explanations: